Examp-LLC/ethrank/README.md

 The Ethereum Leaderboard

+Updated for Season 5 with 23 new, exciting projects!

 ## Getting Started

 See [this tweet](https://twitter.com/blankey1337/status/1478051718617198593) for an overview of how this site was built.

-## Setup a PlanetScale account
+## Setup a Neon account
-This app uses a remote MySQL database via a service called PlanetScale.
+This app uses a remote PostgreSQL database via a service called Neon.
-Please register an account at https://planetscale.com/ and create a DB to get started.
+Please register an account at https://neon.db/ and create a DB to get started.

 ## Update .env.development with your API keys